How to Vacuum Water with a Shop-Vac (Complete Guide)

 Remove any bits of plastic or garbage and discard them in the trash.
 Check for small items you may have vacuumed by accident, such as jewelry pieces.

 After you have emptied the canister, you will need to continue vacuuming the wet floor until you have removed as much as possible.
-When you finish, your carpet or hard floor will probably be slightly damp.
-To help dry carpeting quicker, you could place a fan in the room and direct the airflow over the carpet.
+Your carpet or hard floor will probably be slightly damp when you are finished.
+To help dry carpeting quicker you could place a fan in the room and direct the airflow over the carpet.

 Clean Up and Care of Your Shop-Vac